Karanji Lake Mysore Entry Fee

 Karanji Lake Timings and Entry Fee

 You can visit Karanji Lake from 08.30 am to 05.30 pm on all days throughout the week, except on Tuesdays.
 The entry fee of the Karanji Lake is also minimal which allows everyone to enjoy its serene beauty.
-It is Rs.10 per person.
+It is Rs.50 for adults and Rs.
+25 for children.
 For video camera, the charges are Rs.25 and still camera charges are Rs.10.

 Reaching Karanji Lake